 Support: A Prerequisite

-A survivor should have at least one stable, trusted support person who is willing to learn, be led by the Spirit, and is willing to accompany the survivor to the CARE offices.
-(Note: exceptions are made on a case-by-case basis)
+A survivor should have at least one stable, trusted support person who is willing to learn, be led by the Spirit, and is willing to participate in the sessions if the intensive is on location.

-The person who attends must be responsible for the safety and support of the survivor during the intensive sessions, especially those involving overnight stays.
+The person who attends must be responsible for the safety and support of the survivor during the intensive sessions.
 This offers support for the survivor to manage reactions to the sessions and to provide safety at night for those reporting current accessing by perpetrators.

 It is often helpful to have at least two support team members to share in the responsibility of supporting the survivor through the night and attending the intensive sessions during the day.